ashejim/C964/_build/html/_sources/task1.md

 **What language, libraries, and platforms should I use?**

 You can use whatever you like.
 However, we recommend using Python and the [scikit-learn](https://scikit-learn.org/stable/) (aka sklearn) library.
+In addition to having a large collection of ML-specific tools and tutorials, WGU has better faculty support for these.
+For the app front end, Jupyter notebook is a great place to start.
+Passing applications are often submitted as the notebook (.ipynb) and data files.
+Jupyter notebooks are a great way to present code and information together, but can also progressively be developed into a more polished product.
+Students are often tempted to use Jave because of their JavaFx experience in software II, but a GUI is not required and Python is better suited

+A development path might look like the following:

+- Python IDE &rarr; Jupyter notebook &rarr; notebook with widgets &rarr; hosted notebook with widgets &rarr; web app.

+Provided the [minimal app criteria](task2c:appreqs) are met, submitting at any point along this path will pass part C.

 **What sort of user interface do I need?
 Do I need a GUI?**